 \subsection{Galileon inflation}

-As a further example of the implications of the NG constraints on (non-standard) inflationary models we consider the case of Galileon inflation \citep{2011JCAP...01..014B} (see also \cite{Kobayashi:2010cm}, \citet{2010PhRvD..82j3518M}, and \citet{2012JCAP...10..035O}).
-This represents a well defined and well motivated model of inflation with more general higher derivatives of the inflaton field compared to the non-standard kinetic term case analyzed above.
+As a further example of the implications of the NG constraints on (non-standard) inflationary models we consider Galileon inflation \citep{2011JCAP...01..014B} (see also \cite{Kobayashi:2010cm}, \citet{2010PhRvD..82j3518M}, and \citet{2012JCAP...10..035O}).
+This represents a well-defined and well-motivated model of inflation with more general higher derivatives of the inflaton field compared to the non-standard kinetic term case analysed above.
 The Galileon models of inflation are based on the so-called ``Galilean symmetry'' \citep{2009PhRvD..79f4036N}, and enjoy some well understood stability properties (absence of ghost instabilities and protection from large quantum corrections).
 This makes the theory also very predictive, since observable quantities (scalar and tensor power spectra and higher-order correlators) depend on a finite number of parameters.
 From this point of view this class of models shares some of the same properties as the DBI inflationary models \citep{2004PhRvD..70j3505S,2004PhRvD..70l3505A}.
 The Galileon field arises naturally within fundamental physics constructions (e.g., \citealt{2010PhLB..693..334D,2010PhRvD..82d4020D}).
 These models also offer an interesting example of large-scale modifications to Einstein gravity.

 The Galileon model is based on the action \citep{2009PhRvD..80f4015D,2009PhRvD..79h4003D}

 where